Trenbolone: Chemistry

 Trenbolone, also known as 19-nor-δ9,11-testosterone or as estra-4,9,11-trien-17β-ol-3-one, is a synthetic estrane steroid and a derivative of nandrolone (19-nortestosterone).
 It is specifically nandrolone with two additional double bonds in the steroid nucleus.
 Trenbolone esters, which have an ester at the C17β position, include trenbolone acetate, trenbolone enanthate, trenbolone hexahydrobenzylcarbonate, and trenbolone undecanoate.

 History

 Trenbolone was first synthesized in 1963.

 Society and culture

 Generic names

 Trenbolone is the generic name of the drug and its INN and BAN.
 It has also been referred to as trienolone or trienbolone or tren.

 Legal status

 Some bodybuilders and athletes use trenbolone hexahydrobenzylcarbonate and other esters (acetate, enanthate) for their muscle-building and otherwise performance-enhancing effects.
 Such use is illegal in the United States and several European and Asian countries.
 The DEA classifies trenbolone and its esters as Schedule III controlled substances under the Controlled Substances Act.
 Trenbolone is classified as a Schedule 4 drug in Canada and a class C drug with no penalty for personal use or possession in the United Kingdom.
 Use or possession of steroids without a prescription is a crime in Australia.

 Doping in sports

 There are known cases of doping in sports with trenbolone esters by professional athletes.

+Environmental persistence

+Early studies suggested that the metabolites of trenbolone acetate would degrade through phototransformation.
+However, a 2013 paper found that the endocrine-disrupting metabolites were able to reform at night, resulting in a diurnal cycling of the compounds.
+The environmental persistence of the steroid metabolites results in the contamination of water supplies and the disruption of aquatic reproductive processes.
+Due to its nocturnal reformation, researchers have referred to trenbolone as the "vampire steroid".